Revamp?

 Works exactly as presented in the GIF above.
 Any interaction can be interrupted by any enemy.

-On top of that, there is an aggressive cuffing mechanic that allows for any other cop to cuff you (so not just the one that was chosen when you start the interaction).
-This mechanic checks if you have a cop close enough to your location (~1.5m radius around you), and if so, you will be cuffed automatically.
-This mechanic starts working 1.5 second after you start the interaction, BUT if your interaction is a player revive, it will be delayed, and only activate after 3.5 seconds.
+If you have a cop close enough to your location, you will be cuffed automatically during interactions.
+This mechanic starts working 1 second after you start the interaction, BUT if your interaction is a player revive, it will be delayed, and only activate after 3 seconds.

 To get rid of cuffs, you need to either wait for a minute to uncuff yourself, or one of your teammates needs to come and rescue you.
 Inspire does not get you uncuffed.